elaforge/karya/doc/quickstart.md

 - You did run `tools/setup-empty`, right?

-- Set up some internal MIDI devices.
+- If you will use MIDI: Set up some internal MIDI devices.
 On OS X this means going to "Audio MIDI Setup", open up "IAC Driver" and add IAC ports.
 I add 4 and rename them to 1 2 3 4.
-You can test MIDI connection with `test_midi`: `bin/mk build/opt/test_midi`.
+You can test MIDI connection with `test_midi`:
+`bin/mk build/opt/test_midi`.
 Just run it and it will monitor from the inputs, so play your MIDI keyboard if you have one, and make sure events show up.
 On OS X, I recommend "Midi Monitor" for debugging MIDI connections.
+On linux, JACK provides the MIDI IPC, so you should be able to use something like `qjackctl` to connect.

-- If you named the IAC ports 1 2 3 4, they should show up as "IAC Driver 1"
-etc. (`test_midi` will show those on stdout).
+    If you named the IAC ports 1 2 3 4, they should show up as "IAC Driver 1" etc. (`test_midi` will show those on stdout).
 In that case, the default config in `User/Empty/Config.hs` will map them to local names `loop1`, `loop2`, etc.

+- If you won't use MIDI, the `im` backend may be usable.
+You'll have to install its dependencies from `INSTALL.md`.
+You won't have to do any of the MIDI configuration below, and there are details in the `im` section below.

 - Run `bin/opt`.
 This will recompile and start `build/opt/logview` and `build/opt/seq`.
 Open another terminal window and type `bin/repl` to compile